Home > AGA Leadership > Initiatives & Programs > GI Clinical Trialists Bootcamp

 GI Clinical Trialists Bootcamp

-Learn more about our 10-week bootcamp for GIs interested in becoming clinical trial investigators or simply learning more about clinical trials.
-Clinicians who identify with a group underrepresented in medicine (URiM), who treat URiM patients, or who practice in an area with limited access to clinical trial sites are highly encouraged to apply for this free, CME-accredited program.
+We launched a 10-week bootcamp for GIs interested in becoming clinical trial investigators who identify with a group underrepresented in medicine (URiM), treat URiM patients, or practice in an area with limited access to clinical trial sites.

 We’re diversifying clinical trials from the top down.

 Our goal is to increase the number and diversity of gastroenterologists involved in clinical trials and ultimately increase the participation of underrepresented or underserved patients in clinical trials.
-Bootcamp participants will join an exclusive cohort with access to virtual and on-demand sessions taught by leading experts in IBD clinical trials.
-Bootcamp graduates will be eligible for travel grants to visit an established clinical trial site.
-Our next cohort will focus on clinical trials in inflammatory bowel diseases (IBD), including ulcerative colitis and Crohn’s disease.
+Bootcamp participants will join an exclusive cohort with access to sessions taught by leading experts in IBD clinical trials.

-Applications for the GI Clinical Trialists Bootcamp are due by
+Applications for the next GI Clinical Trialists Bootcamp cohort are due by Monday, Oct.
+7, 2024.

 This free, 10-week training program includes comprehensive training for gastroenterologists through live virtual and on-demand education.
-The cohort will be limited to 25 participants to maximize interactions with program faculty and your fellow participants.
+Each cohort will be limited to 10-15 participants to maximize interactions with program faculty and your fellow participants.
 The curriculum covers key issues in clinical trial investigation, including but not limited to investigator responsibilities, regulatory requirements, clinical trial operations, protocol development, informed consent and medical ethics.

-Twenty-five individuals will be selected to participate in this program.
+Ten to fifteen individuals will be selected to participate in each cohort of this program.
 AGA membership is not required to apply for this program.
 Additional requirements may be found below:

 Applicants must be physicians who treat IBD, from any type of practice, who fulfill at least one of the following criteria: